 This is a treatment that is still being studied for WM, and experts recommend it be done only as part of a clinical trial.

 In an allogeneic SCT, the stem cells for the transplant come from someone else (a donor).
 The donor’s tissue type (also known as the HLA type) needs to match the patient’s tissue type as closely as possible to help prevent the risk of major problems with the transplant.
 Usually this donor is a brother or sister if they have the same tissue type as the patient.
-If there are no siblings with a good match, the cells may come from an HLA-matched, unrelated donor – a stranger who has volunteered to donate their cells.
+If there are no siblings with a good match, the cells may come from an HLA-matched, unrelated donor – a stranger who has volunteered to donate cells.

 The stem cells for an allogeneic SCT are usually collected from a donor’s bone marrow or blood on several occasions.
 Regardless of the source, the stem cells are then frozen and stored until they are needed for the transplant.